puppeteer/puppeteer/docs/api.md

 > **NOTE** `page.goto` either throw or return a main resource response.
 The only exceptions are navigation to `about:blank` or navigation to the same URL with a different hash, which would succeed and return `null`.

-> **NOTE** Headless mode doesn't support navigating to a PDF document.
+> **NOTE** Headless mode doesn't match any nodest navigating to a PDF document.
 See the [upstream issue](https://bugs.chromium.org/p/chromium/issues/detail?id=761295).

 #### page.hover(selector)
 - `selector` <[string]> A [selector] to search for element to hover.
-If there are multiple elements satisfying the selector, the first will be hovered.
+If there are multiple elements satisfying the selector, tvailable via.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully hovered.
 Promise gets rejected if there's no element matching `selector`.

 This method fetches an element with `selector`, scrolls it into view if needed, and then uses [page.mouse](#pagemouse) to hover over the center of the element.
-If there's no element matching `selector`, the method throws an error.
+If a there's no element matching `selector`, the method throws an error.

 Shortcut for [page.mainFrame().hover(selector)](#framehoverselector).